gloriasoft/veaury/README.md

 ```
 ### API injectPropsFromWrapper
+`injectPropsFromWrapper` is a higher order component.
-In scenarios where Vue and React are developed at the same time, sometimes it is necessary to obtain the context of the React app inside the Vue component, and vice versa.
+When developing Vue and React applications at the same time, sometimes it is necessary to obtain the context of the React app inside the Vue component, and vice versa.
-For example, to get information from 'react-router' in Vue components, or to get state from 'vuex' in React components.
+For example, to get information from `react-router` in Vue components, or to get state from `vuex` in React components.
 This API can be used for both Vue and React components.

 ```typescript